Choudrant, Louisiana: Economy

 As a village, Choudrant has limited business opportunity.
 There are several "home grown" businesses within the village limits.
-Some of the more notable are Parnell's Station, Choudrant Mini Mart, and Choudrant Appliance.
 The most prominent of local businesses is Origin Bank, founded as the Bank of Choudrant.
 It has since grown to become one of the largest banks in both Lincoln Parish and the neighboring Ouachita Parish.
 Despite its growth though, the FDIC still recognizes the original Choudrant branch as its home office.
-Origin Bank also sponsored the Louisiana Peach Festival in Ruston until 2005, whence sponsorship was taken up by Squire Creek Country Club.
+Origin Bank also sponsored the Louisiana Peach Festival in Ruston until 2005, when sponsorship was taken up by Squire Creek Country Club.

-A Pilgrim's Pride poultry hatchery in Choudrant was marked for closure early in 2009, along with other company operations in nearby Arcadia in Bienville Parish, Athens in Claiborne Parish, and Farmerville in Union Parish.
-The closures cost this part of North Louisiana some 1,300 jobs.
-Several weeks later, however, Pilgrim's Pride accepted an $80 million offer from Foster Farms of California to purchase the operations.
-In addition, to the 1,300 direct jobs in Farmerville, the purchase spares the small farms of some three hundred independent growers.
-Foster Farms put up $40 million and the State of Louisiana a matching $40 million.
-Foster Farms will further invest $10 million in capital improvements at the Farmerville plant, to be matched by the state, in an agreement announced by Governor Bobby Jindal.

 Government

-Choudrant is served by four elected officials—a mayor and three village aldermen.
+Chourraut is served by four elected officials—a mayor and three village aldermen.
 Other public employees include a town clerk and a small police force.
 For many years, Choudrant was served by only one law enforcement officer, its police chief, but the force has grown in recent years adding additional officers and a canine unit.
 The Lincoln Parish Sheriff's Office also provides law enforcement services as needed.

 Fire protection in the Village is provided by the Choudrant Volunteer Fire Department.